Where?

 Biosensors

 Biosensors are related to lab-on-a-chip devices, but they also stand alone, and the worldwide market for them is growing.
-Size matters: the smaller and lighter they are, the better.
-Low production costs are important too.
-Their detection specificity and sensitivity are determined by the immobilised biomolecules.
+Size matters: The smaller and lighter they are, the better.
+Low production costs are important, too.
+Their detection specificity and sensitivity are determined by the immobilized biomolecules.
 They specifically bind to and, thereby, capture the target molecules to be detected.
 Depositing them in a solution onto tiny electrodes is a challenging element of their production, and non-contact dispensing is the method of choice to master this process.
 Structures as small as 50 µm can be individually addressed, and liquid can be deposited onto them without making the neighbouring, forbidden surfaces wet.

 Membranes

-Using membranes for immobilising biomolecules is a well-established method in biochemistry and molecular biology for the detection of proteins and nucleic acids.
+Using membranes for immobilizing biomolecules is a well-established method in biochemistry and molecular biology for the detection of proteins and nucleic acids.
 PVD and nitrocellulose are the most common materials used, and Western Blotting is the best-known application.
 Although they have been around for many years, their popularity has not declined.
 Both provide, on a microscopic level, a large surface to which many biomolecules bind very well without additional chemical help.
 Non-contact deposition of many different biomolecules in close proximity is possible, and it enables efficient analysis.
 Allergy tests that include several hundred instead of only a few known allergens are a prominent example.

 Microscope Slides

-Custom-specific Surfaces
+Custom-Specific Surfaces